Alazizu6798/Youtube-Trending-Videos-Analysis/README.md

 - What are the lengths of trending video titles?
 Is this length related to the video becoming trendy?
 - How are views, likes, dislikes, comment count, title length, and other attributes correlate with (relate to) each other?
 How are they connected?
 - Which YouTube channel have the largest number of trending videos?
-- Which video category (e.g. Entertainment, Gaming, Comedy, etc.) has the largest number of trending videos?
+- Which video category has the largest number of trending videos?